KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-heir.md

 When the owner uses the `heiradd` method the `inactivitytime` calculations are reset, thus renewing the owner's sole access to the funds.

 When anyone other than the owner uses the `heiradd` method to add funds, these funds are considered to be donations and won't affect the calculation of the elapsed `inactivitytime`.
-The method also sends a warning to the donator to ensure they agree to submit the given funds as a donation.
+The method also sends a warning to the contributor to ensure they agree to submit the given funds as a donation.

 For each transaction using `heiradd`, the funds may be sent either from the owner's pubkey, or from a non-owner's pubkey.
 Funds cannot be sent from both owner and non-owner pubkeys at the same time.
 This can cause confusion for the owner if the funds available in their wallet are held partially in the owner's declared pubkey for this Heir CC account, and partially in other pubkeys.
 Therefore, the owner should ensure that all funds they desire to add to the account are within their declared Heir CC pubkey before attempting to use `heiradd`.